mouktardev/tauri-astro/README.md

 ![Banner](/public/asset/Banner.png)

-my Astro Tauri boilerplate template
+Tauri astro boilerplate template with tailwindcss prettier and more...

 example: